mirage/mirage-decks/slides/uw14-seminar/content.md

 module M1 = Dispatch.Main(Console)(Static1)(Http1.Server)
 ```

-Fairly simple application of a kernel socket C binding to a network stack, which is passed to the application.
+Fairly simple application where:

++ A kernel socket `C` binding, `Tcpip_stack_socket`, takes...
++ A `Console` to build...
++ A network stack, `Stackv41`, over which we instantiate...
++ An `HTTP` server

+...which is finally passed to the application (along with a static filesystem
+and a console)

 ## Correspondence: Xen

-A more complex module assembly for Xen...
+In Xen, we build the network stack "by hand" starting with the Ethernet device,
+as we have no kernel sockets

 ```
 module Stackv41 = struct